 Vaccination may be used as part of a preventative health program for non-human primates (Nieves et al. 1996).
-Vaccination with killed vaccines induces a neutralising antibody response, although how effective this is at preventing infection is unknown.
-Attenuated vaccines have been implicated in occurrences of vaccine-induced disease in non-human primates and should not be used (Wachtman & Mansfield 2012).
+Vaccination with killed vaccines induces a neutralising antibody response, although how effective this is at preventing transmission in non-human primates is unknown (Wachtman & Mansfield 2012).
+Attenuated vaccines have been implicated in occurrences of vaccine-induced disease in non-human primates (Wachtman & Mansfield 2012).
+Recombinant vaccines have demonstrated high and sustained rabies neutralising titres but are not suited to post-exposure prophylactic use (Xiang et al 2014; Faber 2014).
+DNA vaccines have been shown to protect non-human primates against rabies virus challenge (Ullas et al 2012).